 They continued to live at 32 Commonwealth in 1905, but had moved to 125 Beacon by 1906.

-On May 8, 1905, 32 Commonwealth was purchased from James Putnam by dry goods merchant George M. Preston.
-His mother, Catherine (Faulkner) Preston, the widow of George H. Preston, lived with him.
+On May 8, 1905, 32 Commonwealth was purchased from James Putnam by wholesale dry goods merchant George M. Preston.
+His mother, Catharine (Faulkner) Preston, the widow of George H. Preston, and sister, Susan M. Preston, lived with him.
 They had lived at 13 Chestnut in 1905.
+They also maintained a home on Jerusalem Road in Cohasset.

 William Kellen was an attorney and also served as treasurer of the B. F. Sturtevant Company, manufacturers of fans and air handling equipment, founded by his father-in-law, Benjamin Franklin Sturtevant.